UnclassedPenguin/unclassedpenguin.github.io/_posts/2019-01-19-change-ubuntu-color-manually.markdown

     Window.SetBackgroundBottomColor (0.16, 0.00, 0.12);  # an equally nice colour on the bottom
 {% endhighlight %}

-We will need to edit the values in parentheses following both the Window.SetBackground colors.
+We will need to edit the values in parentheses following both the Window.SetBackground colours.
 Here we will use the RGB Percent values we found earlier.

 Change it to look something like this: